Blogs

 Versatility, deterrent effect and lower operating cost

-But can an aircraft that was put into service in 1955, with Eisenhower as president, stand up to the new bomber models, such as the B-2 or the future B-21 Raider?
-Is the huge outlay that congress intends to make justifiable?
-It is estimated that it could spend 11 billion on engines alone; almost 300 million are approved for fiscal year 2019.
+But can an aircraft that was put into service from 1955, with Eisenhower as president, stand up to new bomber models, such as the B-2 or the future B-21 Raider?
+Is the enormous outlay that the government intends to make justifiable? congress of the U.S.?
+It is estimated that it could spend 11,000 million on engines alone; Almost €300 million have been approved for the 2019 financial year.

-A B-52H after being refueled in flight by a KC-135 Stratotanker over Afghanistan.
+A B-52H after being in-flight refueled by a KC-135 Stratotanker over Afghanistan

-A B-52H after being refueled in flight by a KC-135 Stratotanker over Afghanistan [USAF].
+A B-52H after being in-flight refueled by a KC-135 Stratotanker over Afghanistan [USAF]

-Engine overhaul
+Engine refurbishment

 Categories Global Affairs: North America Security and defense Articles